Editor's Note: We've since published a 2015 version. Check it out here!

 Last year has been quite interesting from a link building perspective for me.
 The nicest project I worked on has been the promotion of an infographic meant to address common dangers for pets.
 Since the topic is so important to many people, it was simple to get a wide reach on social networks, but I decided to invest a few euros to promote a post on facebook to get more people seeing it and re-sharing and this led to a nice number of social interactions, that I judge an important confirmation layer for links.
 At the same time I worked on outreach to blogs and magazines.
 One of the thing I suggest regarding infographic is trying to mix your main topic with lateral ones, so that it can appeal different kind of sites (example: if you work in the automotive, link cars to VIPs so to engage with lifestyle, cinema, music blogs).
 In my case I went for something really useful aiming at delivering concrete information to pet owners with the subject also interesting for green blogs and gardening ones.
 It worked well.
 Moreover, from the submission to specific galleries and the monitoring of imageraider I found a few sites that picked it up and I’ve been able to contact to ask for a credit link.

 It’s nothing really new, but an example that infographics are not dead as someone has said recently.
-If you have the right content to transform in graphical form, they are still effective and an affordable mean to get good links (my total expenses have been around 150$: far less than the cost one would have paid if they have paid for similar links…)
+If you have the right content to transform in graphical form, they are still effective and an affordable mean to get good links (my total expenses have been around 150 dollars: far less than the cost one would have paid if they have paid for similar links…)

 There’s always a great link building success story to share if you put in the time and effort.
 One of my proudest moments in 2014 was when I landed a 3-month trial link building project from one of the biggest online classified ad companies in Canada, looking to promote their rankings in the auto sector.
 They had used several other agencies and companies in the past and were overall very displeased with the quality of the links built.